yue-xie/yue-xie.github.io/_pages/about.md

 ---

 Welcome to my website!
 Currently I am a research assistant professor in Musketeers Foundation Institute of Data Science and Department of Mathematics at the University of Hong Kong.
 Before that, I was a postdoc at Wisconsin Intitute for Discovery and lucky to work with Professor [Stephen J. Wright](http://pages.cs.wisc.edu/~swright/).
-I received my PhD degree in Pennsylvania State University when I was fortunate to have Professor [Uday V. Shanbhag](http://www.personal.psu.edu/vvs3/) as my supervisor and thesis advisor.
+I received my PhD degree in Pennsylvania State University when I was fortunate to have Professor [Uday V. Shanbhag](https://ioe.engin.umich.edu/people/shanbhag-uday-v/) as my supervisor and thesis advisor.
 My research interests are continuous, stochastic and robust optimization, with all types of applications including machine learning and data science.
-You may find more about me in my [CV](https://yue-xie.github.io/files/cv_gatech.pdf).
+You may find more about me in my [CV](https://yue-xie.github.io/files/CV_2025.pdf).

 ### I am hiring postdocs and research assistants at University of Hong Kong (More details are in [JobAd](https://yue-xie.github.io/files/Job_AD_2025.pdf)).
 Outstanding candidates for Phd position are also welcome!
 Feel free to contact me (yxie21@hku.hk) if you are interested!

 ## News

+Jun 12, 2025: Our work on Resolution of l1-norm Minimization via Two-metric Adaptive Projection Method has been submitted!
+Click [here](https://arxiv.org/abs/2504.12260) for the arXiv version.

 Sep 29, 2024: Our work on Stochastic First-Order Methods with Non-smooth and Non-Euclidean Proximal Terms for Nonconvex High-Dimensional Stochastic Optimization has been submitted and under 2nd round review of Mathematical Programming!
 Click [here](https://arxiv.org/abs/2406.19475) for the arXiv version.